Guidance

 When an application is submitted through the UKRI Funding Service, it does not pass directly to us, but to the research organisation’s administration team who will then submit the application to us.

-MRC will not return your application for amendment or consider any requests to amend your application after the opportunity has closed.
-Failure to provide the information requested for your application, or including additional information we have not requested, could result in it being rejected.
+Once your application is submitted you cannot change it, even if the funding opportunity remains open.
+We cannot return your application for you to make changes or consider any requests to amend your application after it is submitted.
+Failure to provide the information requested for your application, or including additional information we have not requested, could result in it failing our initial application checks.

 Refer to how applicants use the UKRI Funding Service for guidance on creating an account, signing in, completing an application and submission.